Longfellow Creek Natural Drainage System (NDS) Project

 Enhancing Our Communities with Natural Drainage Systems and Pedestrian Improvements

-Seattle Public Utilities (SPU) will construct natural drainage systems (NDS) at 3 sites in the Longfellow Creek basin.
+Seattle Public Utilities (SPU) is constructing natural drainage systems (NDS) at three sites in the Longfellow Creek basin.
 Natural Drainage Systems are built in the roadway shoulder (the space between the street edge and the property line) and are filled with deep-rooted plants and spongy soils that temporarily hold and clean polluted stormwater from streets and sidewalks before the stormwater enters our waterways.

 Natural drainage systems offer multiple community benefits, including:

-SPU is partnering with Seattle Department of Transportation (SDOT) on this project to provide pedestrian improvements at 24th Ave SW between Thistle and Barton streets and at the SW Kenyon St pedestrian bridge at 24th Ave SW.
+SPU has partnered with Seattle Department of Transportation (SDOT) on this project to provide pedestrian improvements at 24th Ave SW between SW Thistle and Barton streets and at the SW Kenyon St pedestrian bridge at 24th Ave SW.
 This project is funded in part by the Levy to Move Seattle.

-Through the City of Seattle's Public Art Program, we're adding artwork at the SW Kenyon St site.
-The artwork along with the pedestrian improvements and new natural drainage systems were designed to create space for the community to connect with neighbors and the surrounding habitat.
+Through the City of Seattle's Public Art Program, we've added artwork at the SW Kenyon St site.
+The artwork along with the pedestrian improvements and new natural drainage systems are designed to create space for the community to connect with neighbors and the surrounding habitat.

 Location